 Comments On Neb.
 Dental Rules Sought

 The proposed rules will govern the licensure of Dental Assistants, Dentists, and Dental Hygienists.
-The proposed adjustments will consist of eliminating statutory language from the rules and cast off any duplicate language on the way to be blanketed in 172 NAC 10 for credentials issued under the Uniform Credentialing Act.
+The proposed adjustments will consist of eliminating statutory language from the rules and eliminating any duplicate language on the way to be blanketed in 172 NAC 10 for credentials issued under the Uniform Credentialing Act.
 These regulations also consist of vital adjustments because of amendments to the Uniform Credentialing Act and the Dentistry Practice Act.
-On Monday, July eight, the hearing could be held at 10 a.M.
-CDT, on the Nebraska State Office Building in Lincoln, Nebraska, 301 Centennial Mall South, decreases level conference room B.
+On Monday, July eight, the hearing could be held at 10 a.m.
+CDT, at the Nebraska State Office Building in Lincoln, Nebraska, 301 Centennial Mall South, lower-level conference room B.

-Interested humans are invited to publish written remarks or to wait and comment at the listening to.
+Interested humans are invited to publish written remarks or to wait and comment at the listening.
 Written remarks should be postmarked or received by five p.M., CDT, the day of the listening to, and need to be emailed to DHHS.Regulations@nebraska.Gov, faxed to 402-742-2382, or sent to DHHS Legal Services, 301 Centennial Mall South, P.O.
 Box 95026, Lincoln, A “phobia” is historically described as “an irrational severe fear that leads to avoidance of the dreaded situation, item or pastime” (however, the Greek phrase “phobia” clearly manner worry).
 Exposure to the dreaded stimulus provokes an instantaneous tension reaction, which can also take the shape of a panic attack.
-The phobia causes plenty of distress, and impacts on other aspects of the individual’s existence, now not simply their oral health.
-Dental phobics will spend an awful lot of time considering their teeth or dentists or dental conditions, or else spend lots of time attempting now not to think about tooth or dentists or dental conditions.
+The phobia causes plenty of distress and impacts other aspects of the individual’s existence, not just their oral health.
+Dental phobics will spend an awful lot of time considering their teeth or dentists or dental conditions, or else spend lots of time attempting not to think about their teeth or dentists or dental conditions.

 The difference between tension, fear, and phobia